 Influenza (the seasonal flu) is a contagious illness caused by the influenza virus that infects the nose, throat, and sometimes the lungs.
 It can cause mild to severe illness that can lead to hospitalization and sometimes even death.
 Every flu season is different, and the flu can affect people differently.
-Over 2,300 New Brunswickers tested positive for the flu last year.
 An annual seasonal flu shot is the best way to help protect you against the flu.

 How does the flu shot work?

 The flu shot causes antibodies to develop in your body.
 These antibodies provide protection against infection with viruses that are used to make the vaccine.
 The flu shot helps your body build immunity and fight off the flu virus if it enters your body.

 - You can get the flu shot from your primary care provider or a pharmacist.
 Book your appointment today!

 - Be sure to wear a mask to your appointment and practise safe physical distancing.